MischaU8/yumyum/unsorted/viewport-navigation_EXAoSBjjqcY.md

 yum yum
-Floyd here with a quick introduction to navigating the viewport and plasticity for basic navigation use the right Mouse button to pan the viewport middle Mouse button to orbit and the mouse wheel to
+Floyd here with a quick introduction to navigating the viewport in Plasticity for basic navigation use the right Mouse button to pan the viewport middle Mouse button to orbit and the mouse wheel to